puppetlabs/puppet-docs/source/puppet/5.0/install_windows.markdown

     msiexec /qn /norestart /x puppet-agent-1.3.0-x64.msi
     msiexec /qn /norestart /x <PRODUCT CODE>

 When you uninstall Puppet, the uninstaller removes Puppet's program directory, the Puppet agent service, and all related registry keys.
-It leaves the [confdir][], [codedir][], and [vardir][] intact, including any SSL keys.
-To completely remove Puppet from the system, manually delete the confdir, codedir, and vardir.
+It leaves the `$confdir`, `$codedir`, and `$vardir` intact, including any SSL keys.
+To completely remove Puppet from the system, manually delete the `$confdir`, `$codedir`, and `$vardir`.